 There may be some parts of you or your desires that are kept at bay while you dig deep into caring for your family and taking care of responsibilities in your work.
 Or maybe there are some new things you’ve been thinking about trying, but you feel a little out of your comfort zone doing so because it isn’t something that you would’ve considered your type of thing.

-In this stage you will rediscover parts of you that have been hidden, as well as discover new parts of yourself you didn’t even know were waiting to be set free.
+As you make more time for yourself as a working woman or mom or perhaps enter the empty nest stage, you will rediscover parts of you that have been hidden, as well as discover new parts of yourself you didn’t even know were waiting to be set free.
 When you trust Him, God’s freedom will fill you so that you can believe in yourself and be empowered to step out of your comfort zone.

 By nature I am a very reserved, conservative person.
 This reflects not only in my mannerisms, but also in my wardrobe.
 For whatever reasons my mind made up, I used to always wear mostly wear black, navy, beige, and white tones when I dressed for church or professional events.
 It actually took some sort of tipping point to come to a formal decision to purchase some colors for my wardrobe.

 So I’ve decided that this week I am going to pick one of the two purses that have been sitting on my dresser as decoration and use it and welcome any attention it brings — reframing that attention as opportunity to connect with and maybe bring some joy to others.
-On my birthday I am going to start the year showing up more authentically in the world.
+I am going to start showing up more authentically in the world.
 Hmm which should I choose?
 The pink lobster purse I bought inspired by our vacation to Portland, Maine?
 The black cow purse inspired by my love of “moo cow” decorations?